alliekreitman/alliekreitman.github.io/Research.md

 **Early COVID-19 Pandemic in the Caribbean**
 NATIONAL INSTITUTE OF ALLERGY AND INFECTIOUS DISEASES, [GHEDIN LAB](https://ghedinlab.org/lab-members/), SYSTEMS GENOMICS SECTION
 Characterize the early COVID-19 Pandemic in Haiti and the Dominican Republic using SARS-CoV-2 sequencing and epidemiological data.
 We are particularly focused on the variants present in the Caribbean and how/when they were introduced in and out of the Caribbean.
+Publications; [Mushegian, Kreitman, et al (2024)](https://journals.plos.org/globalpublichealth/article?id=10.1371/journal.pgph.0003536)

 **The Bayesian Inference Of HIV Drug Selection Rate In Different Drug Environments** UNIVERSITY OF CHICAGO, [DWYER LAB](https://dwyerlab.uchicago.edu/)